 |1.
-Longer maturity duration increases the interest rates which affects the interest amount.
+Longer maturity duration increases the interest rates, which affects the interest amount.

 2. Shorter maturity duration reduces the risk of interest rates.

-|Types||Coupon can be of two types Fixed rate and Variable rate.
-Fixed rate does not change and fixed till maturity while the variable rate changes every period.||Interest rate does not have any types and is fixed until the regulatory body decides to change it.|
+|Coupons can be of two types Fixed-rate and Variable rate.
+The fixed-rate does not change and is fixed till maturity, while the variable-rate changes every period.

-If the investor intends to hold the bond to maturity, the day to day fluctuations in the bonds price may not be that important.
-The bonds price will change but the stated interest rate will be received.
-On the other hand, instead of holding the bonds until maturity the investor can sell the bond and reinvest the money or the proceeds into another bond that pays a higher coupon rate.
+If the investor intends to hold the bond to maturity, the day-to-day fluctuations in the bond price may not be that important.
+The bond priceBond PriceThe bond pricing formula calculates the present value of the probable future cash flows, which include coupon payments and the par value, which is the redemption amount at maturity.
+The yield to maturity (YTM) refers to the rate of interest used to discount future cash flows. will change, but the stated interest rate will be received.
+On the other hand, instead of holding the bonds until maturity, the investor can sell the bond and reinvest the money or the proceeds into another bond that pays a higher coupon rate.